The World Population 'Bomb'

 Patriarchy and Population Boom and Bust

 Historically the world population grew only very slowly from about 2.5 million at the beginnings of urbanization to some 50 million around the time of the black plague of the middle ages.
 It is only with the industrial, scientific and medical revolution and the colonial expansion of Western powers, that the world population has climbed to the dizzy heights.
 During the 20th century, the world's population increased almost fourfold, from 1.6 to 6 billion.
 Until very recently there were fears that in the next century, world population would explode to some 12 billion people, leaving little room for wilderness areas to preserve wildlife and putting extreme pressure on food production, water and non-renewable resources.
+Recently those fears have been renewed but with the massive rise focused on Africa (see above figure).

 "If we are honest there is only one root cause of the disaster facing the planet, and that is the appalling rate at which our human species has increased its population in recent centuries. ...
 Who is to blame for the crisis we face?
 First and foremost, I accuse the religious leaders of the world.
 They have fed mankind with the dangerous myth that humanity is somehow above nature and that it is our god-given right to hold dominion over the Earth and subdue it.
 In many cases, they have actively encouraged over-population and have gone out of their way to prevent family-planning schemes.
 They are a disgrace.
 Secondly, I accuse political leaders, almost all of whom follow a policy of national growth, regardless of the consequences. ...
 But we are not designed as a high-quantity species.
 We are a high-quality species, and all our social thinking should be directed to this thought" (Porritt R550).